starwit/lj-projectbuilder/docs/deployment.md

 * remote deployment
 * deployment on kubernetes cluster

-The following software parts are deployed:
+The following picture depicts the deployed softwarepart and the interaction with build & deployment automation.

 ![Overall picture](diagrams/deployment-current.drawio.svg)